PrograMapa/PrograMapa/README.md

 # About 🙋‍♂️🗺️

 Hi there!
-I'm a geographer who loves working within geospatial technologies and sharing useful content to empower geographic knowledge.
+I'm a geographer who loves working within geospatial technologies and sharing useful content to increase geographic knowledge and efficiency in working with geographic data.

 # Projects 🚀